LDuheron/python-for-data-science/Readme.md

 ## About the project

-The **Python Piscine for Data Science** is a 42Network project composed of five modules designed to introduce and explore the Python programming language.
+**Python Piscine for Data Science** is a 42Network project composed of five modules designed to introduce and explore the Python programming language.

 ## Getting started

 Run the exercises in a virtual environment to use `flake8` norm:

+1. Create a virtual environment

 ```bash
 python3 -m virtualenv venv
 . venv/bin/activate
 ```

+2. Install `flake8` in the virtual environment:

 ```bash
 pip install flake8